-As discussed earlier, there is a fundamental difference between probabilistic and deterministic analysis in defining and calculating seismic hazard.
-DSHA emphasizes the ground motion from an individual earthquake, such as the maximum credible earthquake or the maximum probable earthquake.
-We used the steps outlined in Reiter (1990) and Krinitzsky (1995, 2002) to derive ground motions at the Paducah Gaseous Diffusion Plant.
+As discussed earlier, there is a fundamental difference between PSHA and DSHA in how to define and calculate seismic hazard.
+DSHA emphasizes the ground motion from an individual earthquake, such as the maximum credible earthquake and maximum probable earthquake.
+The steps outlined in Reiter (1990) and Krinitzsky (1995, 2002) are herein used to derive ground motions at the Paducah Gaseous Diffusion Plant.
 The advantage of DSHA is that ground motion is directly related to an earthquake, specified by a magnitude and distance.
-The uncertainty, including ground-motion uncertainty, is explicitly expressed in DSHA results.
-The advantages of DSHA are "an easily understood and transmitted method of estimating seismic hazard" and results that are "clear to the analyst (earth scientist), the user (engineer) and those elements of the general public who are interested in nuclear power plant safety or earthquake related problems" (Reiter, 1990).
+The uncertainty, including ground-motion uncertainty, is explicitly expressed in the results from DSHA.
+The advantages of DSHA are 1) "an easily understood and transmitted method of estimating seismic hazard" and 2) "clear to the analyst (earth scientist), the user (engineer) and those elements of the general public who are interested in nuclear power plant safety or earthquake related problems" (Reiter, 1990).